CV

 The horizon, both as visual motif and conceptual anchor, plays a central role.
 Referencing Hito Steyerl’s notion of the collapse of linear perspective, the horizon here is fractured, disoriented.
 The viewer is denied a fixed vantage point.
 Instead, multiple perspectives emerge—overlapping, dissolving, contradicting.

-Text is projected onto the images—words that hover at the border of clarity and opacity, questioning the limits of language, and suggesting that meaning often circulates at the edge of the sayable.
+Text is projected on the images respectivetly mounted directly on the floor - words that hover on the border between clarity and opacity, questioning the limits of language and suggesting that meaning often circulates at the edge of what can be said.

 In this work, the border is not only a geographic or political construct, but also emotional and perceptual: a border between visibility and disappearance, between memory and forgetting, between passivity and agency.
 Yet, amid this dissolution, the sea is watching creates a shared space—delicate and unstable—where text, image, and viewer co-exist.

-The work has been exhibited at Röda Sten Konsthall, Gothenburg.
+The work has been exhibited at Röda Sten Konsthall, Gothenburg and is currently exhibited at the Wallstreet Art Festival in Varberg.